 However, it doesn’t mean that your body is less capable of developing immunity from the vaccine.
 This is because different parts of the immune system are involved in this process.

-As the vaccine is rolled out, it should become clearer how it may work for people with conditions such as cancer and those with a reduced immune system.
+As the vaccine continues to be rolled out, it should become clearer how it may work for people with cancer and those with a reduced immune system.

 When should I have the vaccine?

 If you are having treatment, when you have your Covid-19 vaccination may depend on the type and timing of your cancer treatment.
 Your treatment team will be able to offer advice based on your individual situation.

 The government has set out an order of priority for who will be offered the vaccine, so those most in need get it first.
 Where you fit on the priority list will depend on your age and individual situation.
 Your GP will be in touch by text, email or letter when it’s your turn to be offered the vaccine.

 Can I have a Covid-19 vaccine if I’ve finished my breast cancer treatment?